 Development and Marketing Coordinator

-Abril Valenzuela (She/Her) is a proud first-generation Arizonan raised by immigrant parents, grounding her commitment to advocate for equitable futures for families across Arizona.
+Abril Valenzuela (she/her) is a proud first-generation Arizonan raised by immigrant parents, grounding her commitment to advocate for equitable futures for families across Arizona.
 Guided by her lived experiences, she brings a passion for civic engagement, advocacy, and storytelling through an intersectional lens.

 Abril earned her B.A. in Political Science from Arizona State University and is driven to expand access to opportunities for all women and girls.
 Her diverse background spans from communications, community organizing, to leadership development, allowing her to elevate community voices and mobilize change.